dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The augmenting type and corresponding type are not the same kind: class, mixin, enum, or extension.
 You can't augment a class with a mixin, etc.

+*   The augmenting type and corresponding type do not have all the same modifiers (final, sealed, mixin, etc).
+This is not a technical requirement but it should make augmentations easier to understand when looking at them.

 *   The augmenting type declares an `extends` clause.
 Only the main declaration can specify those.

     **TODO: We could consider allowing an `extends` clause if the main declaration doesn't have one.**

-*   The augmenting type is marked `abstract`.
-The main library determines whether the class is abstract or not.

 *   The type parameters of the type augmentation do not match the original type's type parameters.
 This means there must be the same number of type